 A vegetarian branch of Burger King in Madrid has opened under the name ‘Vurger King’ and there’s no meat on the restaurant menu.

-A veggie-only branch of Burger King has opened in Madrid, Spain for a limited time.
+A veggie-only branch of Burger King has opened in Madrid, Spain for a limited time to celebrate new vegan Burger King options.

 The restaurant, which serves only meat-free menu items, has been rebranded as ‘Vurger King’ and will remain open for a month.